shaleen-wonder-ent/user-guides/HSM_Implementation_Explained.md

 1. **Control** — If Contoso holds the keys, they can revoke access to their own data at any time.
 Microsoft can't read it without Contoso's permission.
 2. **Compliance** — PCI-DSS (payment card industry standard) requires demonstrable control over encryption keys.

-**The solution:** Azure Key Vault Managed HSM — a dedicated, tamper-proof hardware vault in the cloud that stores and protects Contoso's encryption keys.
+**The solution:** Azure Key Vault Managed HSM — a dedicated, tamper-proof, **FIPS 140-3 Level 3 validated** hardware vault in the cloud that stores and protects Contoso's encryption keys.

 ---